Mike Munchak

 Michael Anthony Munchak (born March 5, 1960) is an American former professional football player and coach.
-After playing college football for the Penn State Nittany Lions, Munchak played as a guard for the Houston Oilers of the National Football League (NFL), from 1982 until 1993 and was a nine time selection to the Pro Bowl.
-He was inducted into the Pro Football Hall of Fame in 2001.
+After playing college football for the Penn State Nittany Lions, he played as a guard for the Houston Oilers of the National Football League (NFL) from 1982 to 1993 and was a nine-time Pro Bowl selection.
+Munchak was inducted into the Pro Football Hall of Fame in 2001.

-After his retirement, Munchak continued his association with the Houston franchise by becoming an assistant coach.
-Munchak joined the staff in 1994 as an offensive assistant and quality control coach and stayed with the franchise after it moved to Tennessee and became known as the Tennessee Titans, eventually becoming its offensive line coach in 1997 and serving in that position for 14 years.
+After his retirement, Munchak continued his association with the Houston franchise by joining the staff as an offensive assistant in 1994.
+Munchak was named the offensive quality control coach the following year and stayed with the franchise after it moved to Tennessee and became known as the Tennessee Titans, eventually becoming the offensive line coach in 1997 and serving in that position for 14 years.

-Munchak became the Titans head coach in 2011 but was fired after the 2013 season, ending his 31-year association with the franchise.
-Munchak then served as offensive line coach for the Pittsburgh Steelers for five years before becoming the offensive line coach for the Denver Broncos until 2021.
+Munchak became the Titans' head coach in 2011 but was fired after the 2013 season, ending his 31-year association with the franchise.
+Munchak then served as offensive line coach for the Pittsburgh Steelers from 2014 to 2018 before serving in the same position for the Denver Broncos from 2019 to 2021.
+He later served as an offensive consultant for the Los Angeles Rams in 2023 and 2024.

 College career

 Munchak was a guard for Penn State from 1978 to 1981.
-During this time, he was a starter for the 1979 and 1981 seasons, but he missed the 1980 season due to a knee injury.
-During his senior year, Munchak was named a second-team All-American.
+During this time, he was a starter for the 1979 and 1981 seasons.
+However, Munchak missed the 1980 season due to a knee injury.
+As a senior, he was named a second-team All-American.